Planning Your Distribution Strategy

 Sharing Unapproved Content

-When Portals link to folders without clear approval processes, work-in-progress or unapproved assets can accidentally be distributed externally.
+The problem: When Portals link to folders without clear approval processes, work-in-progress or unapproved assets can accidentally be distributed externally.

 Designing Your Distribution Structure